 Introduction to Hive Versions

-Hive being the data warehousing tool build on top of Hadoop is used for data processing for large data sets.
-It is released in 2010 and the most widely used tool for ETL and processing of data.
-After the release, Hive came over with lots of improvement and bug fixes with its versions upgraded.
-The latest stable release for hive came in 2019 August that is in use.
-There are various versions which was released for HIVE, making it more stable and function enhancement.
+Hive is the data warehousing tool built on top of Hadoop for data processing for large data sets.
+It was released in 2010 and is the most widely used ETL and data processing tool.
+After the release, Hive came over with many improvements and bug fixes with its versions upgraded.
+The latest stable release for Hive came in August 2019 that is in use.
+HIVE has undergone several updates, resulting in increased durability and improved functionality.

 Top 7 Versions of Hive

-The various ways of running Hive using these versions are described below.
+The various ways of running a hive using these versions are described below.

 1. Version 0.9.0

-Hive version 0.9.0 fixed the bug for timestampWritable.java that was causing data corruption. this was the initial version with the release date as 3 Dec 2013.
-Working with Map Reduce version 2.x,3.x there were lot more functionalities that were introduced and the bug was solved.
+Hive version 0.9.0 fixed the bug for timestampWritable.java that was causing data corruption.
+This was the initial version with the release date as 3 Dec 2013.
+Map Reduce versions 2.x and 3.x introduced various new functionalities and resolved existing bugs.
 The get schema() function was not returning the correct schema for Explain queries.
-Hdfs was hardcoded that came to be as the barrier for the use of other file systems.
-So there were lots of these types of bugs that were introduced in this version of the hive.
+Hdfs were hard coded, which was the barrier to using other file systems.
+The Hive’s latest version included numerous bugs of this kind.

 2. Version 0.10.0